 Oak Brook home prices are not only among the most expensive in Illinois, but Oak Brook real estate also consistently ranks among the most expensive in America.

 Also of interest is that Oak Brook has more people living here who work in computers and math than 95% of the places in the US.

 Oak Brook is an extremely ethnically-diverse village.
 The people who call Oak Brook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Brook residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Brook include German, Italian, Greek, and Polish.
+Important ancestries of people in Oak Brook include Irish, Italian, German, Polish, and English.

 The most common language spoken in Oak Brook is English.
-Other important languages spoken here include Langs. of India and Chinese.
+Other important languages spoken here include Langs. of India and Arabic.